kritika-ghosh/DataCollectionWebsite/README.md

 ## Step 2: Download the Necessary Files

 You need to download these three files into your new folder.

-1. Go to the GitHub repo: **[Insert GitHub Repo Link Here]**
-2. Download these three files directly into the `project_exhibition` folder you just made:
+Download these three files directly into the `project_exhibition` folder you just made:
     *   `service_account_keys.json`
     *   `app.py`
     *   `requirements.txt`